parsamh8/readme-generator/README.md

 To install and run this application, follow these steps:
  - git clone https://github.com/parsamh8/readme-generator
  - navigate to the project directory "cd readme-generator
- - install the required dependencies: "npm install"
+ - install the required dependencies "npm install"

  ## Usage